Dateline: 5 January 2007

 I told them it was like going to hell.

 The analogy is still appropriate.
 I almost never talk about my job at home.
 It’s not something I want to discuss.
-And I don’t ever expect to bring it up on this blog again.
+And I don’t ever expect to discuss it here at this blog after this.

 Contrary to what you may have heard, state prison is not a “country club.”
 It is a place of big muscles, bad scars, and cheap tattoos.
 It is a Darwinian society where anger, intimidation, and brutality are the norm.
 It is a place of extreme perversion--a place where the most perverse and obscene things are, in fact, routinely discussed and laughed about.
 It is a place where no one really cares.
 If you are sick or hurt or scared, no one really cares.
 No one really cares if you live or die.
 The state has lawful responsibilities to care for inmates and endeavors to do so, but no one really cares.